12 Proven Ways to Stop Spending More Money Than You Make

 Spending more than you earn can devastate your budget.

 America has a big spending problem.
-Last year, Bloomberg reported that 34 million American consumers tend to spend more than they earn.
-Are you one of them?
+In 2022, Bloomberg reported that 34 million American consumers tend to spend more than they earn.

-If so, getting your budget back under control and boosting your bank account might not be as complicated as you think.
+If so, you can still get your budget under control and boost your bank account, and it might not be as complicated as you think.

-Following are a dozen straightforward tips that can help you reduce overspending today.
+Here are 12 straightforward tips that can help you reduce overspending today.

 Getting a cheaper phone or cable plan